 Featured Online Programs

-We've created a complete list of four-year nonprofit private colleges in Illinois.
+We've created a complete list of all four-year nonprofit private universities in Pennsylvania.
 You can use the table below to compare data on student population, average net cost, acceptance rate, and number of applicants.

-All data below comes from the National Center for Education Statistics (NCES).
-We did not include schools with fewer than 500 undergrads were not included in this list.
+The following school data comes from the National Center for Education Statistics (NCES).
+Schools that enroll fewer than 500 undergrads were not included in this list.

 |School||Total Student Enrollment||Avg.
 Annual Net Price||Acceptance Rate||Number of Applicants|